AlwaysSany/virtual-nano-banana-fashion/README.md

 # Virtual Fashion Try‑On

 An AI‑powered web app that lets users virtually try on fashion items (shirts, pants/jeans, shoes, hats, eyewear) using their own photo.
-Users can continue styling a generated image with additional items using the Advanced Styling mode.
+Users can continue styling a generated image with additional items using the Advanced Styling mode and their speech.

 **HomPage,**